‘Roseanne’ Finale Hints At Possible Season 2 Storylines

 The report also suggests that more political storylines will come, as well as more healthcare talk when Roseanne goes under the knife to have knee surgery.

-“If the finale is any indication, that could also mean the lengths to which Dan will go to get work, including going around his union to hire illegal immigrants, as well as how working-class families experience financial assistance from the government in times of a disaster, as the Conner home’s basement flooded during the finale,” the report states.
+“If the finale is any indication, that could also mean the lengths to which Dan will go to get work, including going around his union to hire illegal immigrants, as well as how working-class families experience financial assistance from the government in times of a disaster, as the Conner home’s basement flooded during the finale.”

 As previously reported by the Inquisitr, Roseanne will officially return with new episodes this fall on ABC.